durrcommasteven/durrcommasteven.github.io/_posts/2018-10-01-dumb-battleship-algo.md

 <img src="{{site.baseurl}}/assets/images/post_2/long_game_webp.webp" alt="long_game" style="width:100%">
 </figure>

-This game took 96 moves, and around two thirds into it, the algorithm start to fail pretty spectacularly.
-The NN clearly doesn't know to assign exactly zero probability to single unknown squares surrounded by misses.
-In fact, because of this flaw, the algorithm spends over half the game just looking for the length 2 ship.
+This game took literally 100 moves -- way longer than any human would ever take, and on average longer than random guessing.
+The cause of this failure is the long piece placed horizontally at the bottom of the board, which has a little 2-square boat rotated vertically at its right end.
+This utterly baffles the neural network, and it ends up predicting that it's more likely that a ship is on a single isolated square (which is impossible) than it is for a tile to be occupied above the long stretch of hits.
+Obviously the single set of convolutional filters alone aren't a replacement for reasoning.

-Lets see how the algorithm plays during one of its faster games, this one taking just 25 moves.
+Lets see how the algorithm plays during one of its faster games, this one taking just 19 moves.

 <figure>
 <img src="{{site.baseurl}}/assets/images/post_2/short_game_webp.webp" alt="short_game" style="width:100%">